Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 - **Development Tools**
     - **VS Code:** Microsoft's code editor for writing and debugging Python code
     - **Git:** Version control system for tracking code changes and collaboration
-    - **GitHub:** Web platform for hosting and managing Git repositories
+    - **GitHub:** Web platform for hosting and managing Git repositories.
+    - **Git LFS (Large File Storage):** Extension for Git that manages large files by storing them on a remote server while keeping lightweight references in the repository .
 - **Machine Learning Environment**
     - **Google Colab:** Cloud-based notebook with free GPU access for ML development
     - **Jupyter Notebooks:** Interactive computing environment for data analysis